-If you haven’t cared for your teeth over the years, it’s possible to suffer from mild to extreme gum disease.
-Gum disease is progressive and will slowly cause damage to the supporting tissue in the mouth, leaving your teeth feeling weaker and more vulnerable.
-If the gum disease is given a chance to develop into periodontitis, the jaw bone will begin to show significant signs of damage.
+Gum disease is progressive and will slowly cause damage to the supporting tissue in the mouth.
+This leaves your teeth feeling weaker and more vulnerable.
+If the gum disease develops into periodontitis, the jaw bone will begin to show significant signs of damage.
 If the jaw becomes too damaged and too weak, this could also hinder your chances of having dental implants to replace any lost teeth.
-Because dental implants rely on a dense jaw bone to be inserted into, a weaker jaw bone may struggle to heal correctly an implant and cause many more issues.
-If this is the case, bone grafting may be required as an additional step during as part of your implants procedure.
+Because dental implants rely on a dense jaw bone for insertion, a weaker jaw bone may struggle to heal correctly around the implant.
+This can cause many more issues.
+If this is the case, bone grafting may be required as an additional step during your implants procedure.

 Step one: implant preparations